cointop-sh/cointop/README.md

   - A: Run `cointop --clean` to delete the cache and then rerun cointop.
 If you're still not seeing any data, then please [submit an issue](https://github.com/miguelmota/cointop/issues/new).

+- Q: How do I get a CoinMarketCap Pro API key?

+- A: Create an account on [CoinMarketCap](https://pro.coinmarketcap.com/signup) and visit the [Account](https://pro.coinmarketcap.com/account) page to copy your Pro API key.

-- Q: How do I add my CoinMarketCap Pro API Key?
+- Q: How do I add my CoinMarketCap Pro API key?

   - A: Add the API key in the cointop config file: